The Hidden Risks of Public AI APIs—and How Private LLMs Solve Them

 As businesses race to adopt artificial intelligence, many are turning to public AI APIs like OpenAI’s GPT-4, Anthropic’s Claude, or Google’s Gemini.

-These models offer powerful capabilities out of the box—language understanding, text generation, summarization, and more—without the need to host or manage infrastructure.
+These AI models offer powerful capabilities out of the box—language understanding, text generation, summarization, and more—without the need to host or manage infrastructure.

 On the surface, they’re convenient, scalable, and cost-effective.